sumanchapai/action/README.md

-**This is a highly specialized fork from [go-semantic-release/action](https://github.com/go-semantic-release/action/).
-Use the original version for specific needs.**
+**This is a highly specialized fork from [go-semantic-release/action](https://github.com/go-semantic-release/action/).**

-This fork address the the problem of updating the version number before creating a build so the new release has the new release version.
-This is useful when you create something like a `version` subcommand for your cli or something like that (recall `git version`).
+This fork addresses the the problem of updating the version number before creating a build so the new release has the new release version.
+This is useful when you create something like a `version` subcommand for your cli (recall `git version`).
 When a new release is created, the version has to be incremented and only then the release has to be created so that the `cli` has access the the updated version number.
 This actions takes the following steps:

 1. Create a dry release and check if new release would be created.
 1. Exit if no new release is to be created.